qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 it is possible to store all provenance (including intermediate artifacts) and associated metadata as concrete files.
-In particular this RFC describes a way of creating a DAG representation without the use of soft/hard links which is necessary create a zip file in a cross-platform way.
+In particular this RFC describes a way of creating a DAG representation without the use of soft/hard links which is necessary create zip files in a cross-platform way.

 # Glossary

+- reproducibility: the ability to mimic a process
+- replicability: the ability to exactly duplicate a process
 - import: to construct an artifact from data external to the QIIME 2 framework
 - provenance: the lineage of an artifact, e.g. identifying the steps taken and any intermediate artifacts, from first import to a particular artifact.